Steve-Tech/Blog/_posts/2025-07-22-raspberry-pi-fan-tacho.md

 | 4 (PWM) | GPIO 18 |
 {: .table }

+You will also need a pull-up resistor on the tachometer pin, as it is an open collector output.
+I used a 10k resistor between the tachometer pin and 3.3V, but as the Noctua white paper states the max current is 5mA, any reasonable resistor above 660 ohms should work.

 #### Installing the Kernel Module

 Using a kernel module is the most efficient way to read the tachometer signal, as any other way will require a hand off to user space, and I wanted to avoid that overhead even if it's only interrupting ~60 times a second.
 I will be using [rszimm](https://github.com/rszimm)'s [gpio-counter](https://github.com/rszimm/gpio-counter) module, which will count the pulses and expose the count via a sysfs interface.